artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 CTF-User-Admin:1003:aad3b435b51404eeaad3b435b51404ee:902122102d5d2b0e3221e6ba4a00f7b9:::
 ```

 We have the password hashes!
 But we still need to crack them.
 Let's extract the hashes from the output above and move them to a file.
-The Windows SAM file stores user accounts in the following format: `username:user ID:NTLM hash:LM hash`.
-LM is an even older hash format than NTLM and is turned off by default on modern Windows machines, however it is still stored in the SAM file.
-We will extract out the LM hashes (the last value between the colons) as they will be much faster to crack, although if you would prefer you can use the NTLM hashes with minor tweaks to the following commands (as I had to, as you will see).
+We will extract out the NTLM hashes from our result (the last value between the colons).

 ![Volatility hashdump hashes][]

 To crack these hashes we will use [hashcat][].
 I installed it with `sudo apt install hashcat`.
 Hashcat is similar to john the ripper.
 People claim that there are differences but I don't believe them.
-We used john in a previous challenge, so let's look at how we would use hashcat:
+Both are very powerful tools and, depending on the provided wordlist and cracking parameters, each can outperform the other.
+In this case, we used john in a previous challenge so let's look at how we would use hashcat:

 ```bash
 ➜ hashcat -O -m 1000 -a 3 forensics_101_ch2_hashes_LM.txt